movalex/fusion/Scripts/Comp/DEV/MD/md2Reactor.md

 * Python 3.6+
 * `markdown` package to create Atom html file.
 This package is installed with `python3 -m pip install markdown` command

-### Description
+_Description:_

-I'm a pretty lazy person and the fact I need to create three differently formatted files to add a single Reactor submission always chilled me down.
-Now you may just want to create a single .md file, and the script will produce two more files at the same location:
+I'm very lazy and the fact I need to create three differently formatted files to add a single Reactor submission always chilled me down.
+Now you may just want to create a single properly formatted Markdown file, and the script will produce two more files at the same location:

 1. `filename_bbcode.txt` file for the STU forum submission
 2. `filename_atom.html` file for Atom description.